 You will want to pack a picnic lunch unless you plan on eating at Zion Lodge in the park.
 There are Subway restaurants at both entrances of the park.
 Open 8:00 a.m.-9:00 p.m.
 You could pick up a sandwich there or if you are staying in Hurricane or LaVerkin, there are grocery stores and you can grab food there.

 This is where you reward yourself.
 Hikes are done and it’s time to chill and relax.
 Springdale has a variety of restaurants and it’s fun to just drive along the main road and see all the people out and about going to dinner.
 I’m no expert on all the restaurants but I’ve heard great things about Oscar’s Cafe which has burgers, ribs, salads, pulled pork as well as a full breakfast menu.
 You can plan on spending $15 or more for dinner.

-Lupitas, located on 460 State street in Hurricane, is another recommendation.
+Lupitas, located at 460 State Street in Hurricane, is another recommendation.
 Serving all kinds of Mexican food with entree prices between $10-$15.
-This is my sister-in-law’s favorite restaurant, plus something about Zion makes me want some chips and and salsa at the end of the day.
+This is my sister-in-law’s favorite restaurant, plus something about Zion makes me want some chips and salsa at the end of the day.
 Try it out.

 Best Time to Go

 One of the best things about Zion is that it has a long tourist season so you aren’t limited to a 3-4 month window like many other national parks.
 The best time to go is April or October.
 Here is why.
 The tourist season is at the beginning or just winding down so the crowds are less and the temperatures are not getting into the 90s or 100s but it’s still comfortably warm at night.